 Some fifty employees are now involved in mentoring and sponsorship in this way.

 More recently, another programme was set up thanks to participation from the many sportsmen and women who work at Artelia all over the world.

 Over the course of the year, they run to raise funds for an association in the context of various official events.

 A budget of €15,000 is then divided up according to the number of kilometres completed and the corresponding donations are allocated to the beneficiaries.

 A culture of building partnerships and reaching out to civil society

 As an active member of SYNTEC Ingénierie, the French federation of engineering firms, Artelia is involved alongside 400 other companies in stimulating this job- and value-creating sector, to bring new ideas to fruition and design the world of tomorrow.

 Tying in with this open, partnership-based approach, Artelia experts are constantly involved in collaborative research projects aiming to invent innovative solutions and improve our quality of life, in areas such as connected infrastructure, smart buildings, the industry of the future and sustainable cities.

-Artelia also contributes to local community life In France, thanks to its xx branch offices spread across the country.
+In France, thanks to a network of more than 50 agencies spread throughout the country, Artelia also contributes to local community life.
 In the Seine Amont urban district (SE of Paris), for example, which includes the Group’s Patio Seine headquarters in Choisy-le-Roi, Artelia is actively involved in a ‘Water, Environment and Soil’ cluster examining micropollutants, Seine river bank development and ways to build partnerships between local authorities and businesses.

 Last but not least, the responsible purchasing policy pursued by the Group is encouraging increased use of social enterprises for the procurement of certain services (e.g. copying and printing), which is a practical means of supporting the employment of people with disabilities.